ZhifengWu7/BaselineModelOnTabularData/README.md

 Noise Prediction Models on Tabular Data

 Overview
-This repository contains implementation of linear and MLP (Multi-Layer Perceptron) models designed to predict noise levels at various log SNR (Signal-to-Noise Ratio) levels.
+This repository contains implementation of linear and MLP models designed to predict noise levels at various log SNR (Signal-to-Noise Ratio) levels.
 These models calculate the Mean Squared Error (MSE) of noise predictions to evaluate performance.

 Models
 Linear Model: A straightforward approach using linear regression techniques to predict the noise level from tabular data based on log SNR values.